Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 When you deposit additional assets into a `purse` or `payment`, they are added to whatever assets already exist in the `purse` or `payment`.
 So if you deposit 3 Quatloos into a `purse` with 8 Quatloos, you end up with a `purse` with 11 Quatloos.
-Similarly, it you withdraw 6 Quatloos from the `purse` into a new `payment`, the `purse` has five Quatloos left and the `payment` has six Quatloos.
+Similarly, if you withdraw 6 Quatloos from the `purse` into a new `payment`, the `purse` has five Quatloos left and the `payment` has six Quatloos.

 When adding a `payment` to a `purse`, you must add the entire `payment`.
 If you